pigmonkey/spark/README.md

 [BitlBee][19] and [WeeChat][20] are used to provide chat services.
 A systemd service unit for BitlBee is installed, but not enabled or started by default.
-Instead, a NetworkManager dispatcher is installed, which activates the service when a connection is established to a trusted network.
-The service is stopped when the network goes down.
+Instead, the service is added to `/usr/local/etc/trusted_units`, causing the NetworkManager trusted unit dispatcher to activate the service whenever a connection is established to a trusted network.
+The service is stopped whenever the network goes down or a connection is established to an untrusted network.

 To have the service activated at boot, change the `bitlbee.run_on` variable from `trusted` to `all`.